 You can claim Guardian’s Allowance using form BG1 or by phoning the Guardian's Allowance helpline.
 If you have not already claimed Child Benefit, you should claim this at the same time as Guardian’s Allowance.
 You will have to supply a national insurance number or information to identify your number, or apply for a national insurance number if you have not got one.
 If you met the conditions for Guardian's Allowance before you make the claim, you can get up to three months’ backdated benefit.

-For more information about national insurance numbers, see National insurance – contributions and benefits.
+For more information about national insurance numbers, see our page on National Insurance.

 You can find more information about Guardian's Allowance on GOV.UK.

 One of my children is disabled.
 I'm a single parent and I can't work because my child needs a lot of care.
 Can I get any extra financial help?
 English isn't my first language and I can't really understand what all the forms say.

 Normally, as a single parent, you stop getting income support once your youngest child is five (seven in Northern Ireland).
 However, if you are caring for a disabled child you should be able to continue to get income support.
 You might also get some extra financial help because your child is disabled.
 Your local benefits office may be able to give you a leaflet explaining everything in your own language.
 If you need an interpreter to make your claim for Income Support, one should be provided.
 If they don't provide this help, get advice from an experienced adviser, for example, at your local Citizens Advice.

 If you are responsible for a disabled child, you may be able to get Disability Living Allowance for the child.
 You may also be able to get extra amounts when other means-tested benefits are calculated - for example, in Housing Benefit and Council Tax Reduction.
 You may also be entitled to extra amounts in the calculation of Child Tax Credit.